Allen, McDermott frustrated by loss to Dolphins

 The Bills could not get much of anything going offensively in a 30-13 loss in Miami

 Miami Gardens, Fla.
-(WGR Sports Radio550) - In a divisional matchup where the Bills needed a win to keep pace with the Patriots in the AFC East standing, the Dolphins had other plans.
+(WGR Sports Radio550) - In a divisional matchup where the Buffalo Bills needed a win to keep pace with the New England Patriots in the AFC East standings, the Miami Dolphins had other plans.

-Allen also knew that the way the offense started the game didn't help the team set up the tempo they wanted.
+The way the offense started the game also didn't help the Bills, as they struggled to find the tempo they wanted to play at throughout.

-"I just feel like early on we were beating ourselves, but I give credit to them for coming out, playing and being ready for us."
+"I just feel like early on, we were beating ourselves.
+But I give credit to them for coming out, playing and being ready for us," Allen acknowledged.

-Sean McDermott after the game praised the Dolphins play against the Bills but knew that the way the team started affected how the team would end up performing the rest of the game.
+Bills head coach Sean McDermott praised the Dolphins' play following the loss, but knew the way his team started affected how the entire group carried on the rest of the game.

 "We were chasing the game.
-They were in control of the game for the first half and then in the second half we were still chasing, which is a hard way to play," said McDermott.
+They were in control of the game for the first half, and then in the second half, we were still chasing, which is a hard way to play," said McDermott after the defeat.

-As the offense did not play up to McDermott's expectation, he pointed out how they can get better moving forward from this game.
+While the offense did not play up to McDermott's expectation, he expresses how he feels that unit can get better moving forward.

 Featured Image Photo Credit: Megan Briggs - Getty Images